dtsh2/data_analyses_bats/README.md

 ## Prerequisite software installation
 <br>
-To follow this course, must be installed R and Rstudio beforehand.
+To follow this course, you install R and Rstudio beforehand.

 ## Course organization
 <br>